TfADrama/git-hub-users/README.md

 - Add more types with typescrpt
 - Create filters for the results ( sort & direction via API )
 - Parse the API rsponse in order to only get what i want and appy type checking to it.
+- Improve the design for the repositories list screen.
+- Organize and refactor code.

 ## Before starting